 Leadership Skills – November 24th (all day) – 2023

 Leadership and Communication Skills are an asset of great importance in our professional careers.
 The ability to be an effective leader, and to mobilise human capital efficiently to accomplish a shared goal, goes hand-and-hand with the ability to communicate and inspire others.
 Pitching a business proposition to an audience of venture capitalists who should decide to support your business idea financially requires a brilliant way to deliver the solution proposed.
 In Step 5, you will be trained to reach your goals based on responsible management practice and to communicate and pitch your business idea.
 Personalised coaching for each team is organised to deliver the best pitch.

 Per Diem support is foreseen for travel and subsistence.

-In the final event, teams will present their business idea to experts and venture capitalists.
+The final event is where teams present their fully developed business idea to experts and venture capitalists.
 This programme’s winners will access services for prototyping and/or market analysis and fine-tuning business planning.

 Global challenges in the Agri-Food system require a mind shift and a thrilling change in the awareness and competencies of talents: the new generation of entrepreneurs are asked to play an instrumental role in solving the planet's food-related issues.
 Talents from academia (researchers) and the private agri-food sector (Professionals) are called to boost and diversify their career paths, solve global challenges, and enhance their career prospects.